-Wrestlemania 33: Big Show Vs Shaq, Will Gigantic Showdown Still Hold?
+‘Wrestlemania 33’: Big Show Vs. Shaq, Will Gigantic Showdown Still Hold?

 The highly anticipated fight between Shaq and Big Show at Wrestlemania 33 may not happen after all.

-According to Bleacher Report, the basketball legend in a recent episode of The Big Podcast With Shaq responded to rumors that the fight had been cancelled, by saying they might be true.
+According to Bleacher Report, the basketball legend in a recent episode of The Big Podcast With Shaq responded to rumors that the fight had been canceled, by saying they might be true.
 The 15-time NBA All-Star revealed that there was a good chance that the fight would not happen, adding it was no fault of his own.
 However, Shaq pointed out that he was still working out and was ready to fight even outside the WWE.

 “That’s probably right.
 It’s not my fault, that’s all you need to know…It’s not totally off yet but it’s not looking good.
 But it doesn’t matter.
 I’m still working out and I still look better than Big Show.
 I’ll still meet him wherever he wants to meet me.”